 If you or someone you know may have been a victim of any form of sexual misconduct, we strongly encourage you to seek immediate assistance.
 In particular, members of the Ohio University community who have been sexually assaulted are strongly encouraged to consider talking with a survivor advocate, a counselor, the Ohio University Police Department (OUPD) or Athens Police Department (APD), and to obtain medical assistance.
 Survivors are encouraged to report the assault to law enforcement as soon as possible after the incident.
 Doing so ensures that evidence which might otherwise be lost after time has elapsed can be collected.
 Reporting sexual assault to law enforcement in no way compels an individual to pursue a specific course of action.

 With the exception of the confidential resources named below, all faculty and staff of Ohio University are obligated to report complaints of sexual misconduct or behavior they observe and believe to be sexual misconduct to the Office of Equity and Civil Rights Compliance (ECRC).
 A staff member from ECRC will then contact the survivor to inform them of the resources and options available to them through the University.
-For a full explanation of the rights a survivor has through this process (including the right to request alternate housing or academic arrangements, the ability to request confidentiality, and information regarding amnesty for personal alcohol or drug use at the time the sexual misconduct occurred) please see our Sexual Misconduct, Relationship Violence, & Stalking Process.
+For a full explanation of the rights a survivor has through this process (including the right to request alternate housing or academic arrangements, and information regarding amnesty for personal alcohol or drug use at the time the sexual misconduct occurred) please see our Sexual Harassment and Other Sexual Misconduct Grievance Process.